USS Westpool

 USS Westpool (ID-3675) – sometimes written as West Pool – was a cargo ship of the United States Navy that served during World War I and its immediate aftermath.
-As SS Westpool, she was sunk during World War II after being sold to the United Kingdom for use as a merchant ship.
+As SS Westpool, she was sunk in less than a minute during World War II following an attack by U-73 after being sold to the United Kingdom for use as a merchant ship.
+8 out of her 35 crew survived the sinking.

 Construction and acquisition

 Westpool was laid down as the steel-hulled, single-screw Design 1013 commercial cargo ship SS Westpool by J. F. Duthie and Company in Seattle, Washington, for the United States Shipping Board.
 Completed in 1918, she was inspected by the U.S. Navy for possible World War I service and given the naval registry identification number 3675.
 The Shipping Board transferred her to the Navy on 2 November 1918, and the Navy commissioned her at Seattle the same day as USS Westpool (ID-3675).

 Navy career

 Departing Seattle on 8 November 1918 – three days before the armistice with Germany that brought World War I to an end – Westpool steamed to the Panama Canal Zone, where she loaded a cargo for the Panama Railroad Company.
 She departed the Canal Zone on 9 December 1918 and proceeded to New York City, where she arrived on 20 December 1918 and discharged her cargo.
 She then loaded 5,002 tons of United States Army cargo and departed New York on 1 February 1919, bound for Antwerp, Belgium.

 Arriving at Antwerp on 18 February 1919, Westpool unloaded part of her cargo before moving to Swansea, Wales, late in February 1919.
 She discharged the rest of her cargo there between 1 and 5 March 1919, then got underway on 5 March 1919 for New York City, where she made port on 23 March 1919.